July 9, 2020

 Symptoms of COVID-19 include fever (90%), a dry cough (68%), fatigue, sputum production (33%), shortness of breath (19%), sore throat (14%), myalgias, and rarely, diarrhea.
 Nasal congestion was present only in 5% of patients and conjunctival injection only in 0.8% of presenting cases according to early WHO reports.
 SARS-CoV-2 can cause a mild follicular conjunctivitis, and transmission via aerosol contact with conjunctiva is likely.
 Additional reports have suggested that loss of taste or smell may be important early symptoms of the disease, and as a sole symptom, may be a reason for testing for COVID-19.
 The CDC lists cough and shortness of breath as representative symptoms, and has newly listed fever, chills, repeated shaking with chills, muscle pain, headache, sore throat and new loss of taste or smell as potential symptoms of COVID-19.
 Additional skin symptoms, such as lesions on the feet and toes, resembling “chilblains”, may well be a manifestation of the disease.

-Traditional influenza appears to be on a significant decrease in the community, but it is still difficult to distinguish between influenza types A and B, the common cold and COVID-19 without formal testing.
+It is still difficult to distinguish between influenza types A and B, the common cold and COVID-19 without formal testing.
 The common cold does not typically present with fevers, and symptoms are much milder, often involving nasal congestion and mucus production.
-Recent social distancing measures have also contributed to notable declines in true influenza activity in additional to seasonal variation.
+Physical distancing measures also contributed to notable declines in true influenza activity early in the year, in additional to regular seasonal variation.

 A useful infographic that lists the differences in symptoms between COVID-19, allergies and other common infections may be found here.